BarnabasG/efficient-lift-simulation/README.md

 for someone else.
 This addition, when tested alongside the mechanical system, gives an efficiency increase of 40-50% meaning the people modeled in this system wait significantly less time for the lift on average.
-The results of thousands of test runs and clear logical superiority mean my modified lift model is undeiniably superior to the mechanical model provided
+The results of thousands of test runs and clear logical superiority mean my modified lift model is undeiniably superior to the mechanical model provided.